 Sedimentary Rocks Form in Layers

-Although sedimentary rocks can form on dry land, most form beneath water.
+Although sedimentary rocks can form on dry land most form beneath water.
 They form from larger rocks which over time have broken down into very small pieces.
 The resulting sediment which is a mixture of sand, mud, gravel and clay is then carried away by the elements.

-In the final stage minerals in the water surrounding the mass precipitate and begin cementing the layers into rock.
+In the final stage of the process minerals in the water surrounding the mass precipitate and begin cementing the layers into rock.
 Precipitation is a process whereby dissolved minerals crystallise as they come out of water.
 An example could be a salt water solution.
 Once the water evaporates just the crystallised salt is left.

 The breaking down of rocks and minerals on Earth's surface is known as weathering.
 Over thousands of years huge mountains can be reduced to sediment.
 Erosion is the process of carrying the sediment away.
 Wind, rain, ice, acidity, salts and changes in temperature all contribute to weathering and erosion.